 Nutrition can play an incredible role in conditions such as prediabetes, diabetes, insulin resistance, food allergies, cardiovascular diseases, and PCOS.
 Guided by your medical history, we will customize a wellness program just for you.
 You’ll get the knowledge and tools you need to develop lifestyle changes to help you live your healthiest life.

-- Your first step in your weight and wellness journey will include an appointment for a thorough medical assessment with a physician or nurse practitioner.
+- Your first step in your wellness journey will include an appointment for a thorough medical assessment with a physician or nurse practitioner.

-• At the conclusion of this consultation, your provider will join you to formulate your personalized weight and wellness plan.
+- At the conclusion of this consultation, your provider will join you to formulate your personalized wellness plan.

-• Plans include dietary recommendations, lifestyle and exercise recommendations as well as weight-loss medications—if needed.
+- Plans include dietary recommendations, lifestyle and exercise recommendations, as well as medication(s)—if needed.

-• Referrals are not required.
-Weight loss treatment typically is covered by most insurance carriers.
+- Referrals are not required.
+Treatment is typically covered by most insurance carriers.

 The Virginia Women’s Center Weight & Wellness Team

-Peter Wilbanks, M.D., Board certified in obstetrics & gynecology as well as obesity management.
+- Christina McWhorter, M.D., Board certified in obstetrics & gynecology as well as obesity management

-Karen Jefferson, M.D., Board certified in obstetrics & gynecology as well as obesity management.
+- Alex Vaclavik, M.D., Board certified in obstetrics & gynecology as well as obesity management

-Kelly Yeong, WHNP, Board certified women’s health nurse practitioner with an additional certification in advanced obesity medicine with the Obesity Medicine Society.
+- Kelly Yeong, WHNP-BC, Board-certified women’s health nurse practitioner with an additional certification in advanced obesity medicine with the Obesity Medicine Society